 In certain cases, amounts reported as social security and Medicare taxes in column 2 of lines 5a, 5b, and 5c of Form 941 (column 2 of lines 4a, 4b, and 4c for Form 944) must be adjusted to arrive at your correct tax liability (for example, excluding amounts withheld by a third-party payor or amounts you were not required to withhold).
-Current period adjustments are reported on lines 7a, 7b, and 7c of Form 941 (line 6a of the 2008 Form 944, line 6 of the 2009 Form 944) and include the following:
+Current period adjustments are reported on lines 7a, 7b, and 7c of Form 941 and line 6 of Form 944 and include the following:

 Adjustment of tax on tips.
 If, by the 10th of the month after the month you received an employee's report on tips, you do not have enough employee funds available to withhold the employee's share of social security and Medicare taxes, you no longer have to collect it.
 However, report the entire amount of these tips on lines 5b (social security tips) and 5c (Medicare wages and tips) (lines 4b and 4c of Form 944).
-Include as a negative adjustment on line 7c (line 6a of the 2008 Form 944, line 6 of the 2009 Form 944) the total uncollected employee share of the social security and Medicare taxes.
+Include as a negative adjustment on line 7c of Form 941 or line 6 of Form 944 the total uncollected employee share of the social security and Medicare taxes.

 Adjustment of tax on group-term life insurance premiums paid for former employees.
 The employee share of social security and Medicare taxes on group-term life insurance over \$50,000 for a former employee is paid by the former employee with his or her tax return and is not collected by the employer.
-However, include all social security and Medicare taxes for such coverage on lines 5a and 5c (social security and Medicare taxes) (lines 4a and 4c of Form 944), and back out the amount of the employee share of these taxes as a negative adjustment on line 7c (line 6a of the 2008 Form 944, Jine 6 of the 2009 Form 944).
+However, include all social security and Medicare taxes for such coverage on lines 5a and 5c (social security and Medicare taxes) (lines 4a and 4c of Form 944), and back out the amount of the employee share of these taxes as a negative adjustment on line 7c of Form 941 or line 6 of Form 944.
 See Publication 15-B for more information on group-term life insurance.

 Adjustment of tax on third-party sick pay.
 Report both the employer and employee shares of social security and Medicare taxes for sick pay on lines 5a and 5c of Form 941 (lines 4a and 4c of Form 944).
-Show as a negative adjustment on line 7b (line 6a of the 2008 Form 944, line 6 of the 2009 Form 944) the social security and Medicare taxes withheld on sick pay by a third-party payor.
+Show as a negative adjustment on line 7b of Form 941 or line 6 of Form 944 the social security and Medicare taxes withheld on sick pay by a third-party payor.
 See section 6 of Publication 15-A for more information.

 Fractions-of-cents adjustment.
-If there is a small difference between total taxes after adjustment for advance EIC (line 10) (line 9 of Form 944) and total deposits (line 11) (line 10 of Form 944), it may have been caused, all or in part, by rounding to the nearest cent each time you com-puted payroll.
+If there is a small difference between total taxes after adjustment for advance EIC (line 10) (line 9 of Form 944) and total deposits (line 13) (line 12 of Form 944), it may have been caused, all or in part, by rounding to the nearest cent each time you computed payroll.
 This rounding occurs when you figure the amount of social security and Medicare tax to be withheld and deposited from each employee's wages.
 The IRS refers to rounding differences relating to employee withholding of social security and Medicare taxes as "fractions-of-cents" adjustments.
 If you pay your taxes with Form 941 (or Form 944) instead of making deposits because your total taxes for the quarter (year for Form 944) are less than \$2,500, you also may report a fractions-of-cents adjustment.